Anita-Kahenya/week-1-code-challenge/README.md

 ### Author : Name Date
 Catherine Renee Mumbi 09/12/2022
 ## Project Description
-This is a project that has 3 programs in 3 files as follows:
+This is a project that has 3 programs that each have their unique function.
+The first program is student grade generator, the second program is a speed detector and the third program is a net salary calculator.

+## Project SetUp
+ The project is set up in 3 files as follows:

 challenge1.js  Student Grade Generator (Toy Problem)